-Before a homeowner replaces any appliance they believe is beyond repair, they should make certain the appliance is no longer under warranty.
+Before you replace any appliance you believe is beyond repair, you’ll want to make certain the appliance is no longer under warranty.
 Calling the manufacturer before shelling out cash for something new when the old one might still be under warranty is a good place to start.

 Beyond the manufacturer’s warranty, there may be other options for appliance replacement.
 Some homeowners may have a home warranty, which acts as a sort of supplemental insurance on appliances in the home that homeowner’s insurance doesn’t typically cover.

 It’s important to understand the details of the home warranty to make sure all the rules are followed to have the repair or replacement covered.
 Another option may be to have a small amount of money saved to cover any potential repairs or replacement that will certainly come up sooner or later.